leonrode/project-quack/README.md

 This section will track progress on the project.

-### TODO for 12 November 2024
+### TODO for 20 November 2024

 Everyone should be able to show the following during the next meeting:

 Continuing in the branch you created for Step 1
+- [ ] When the user presses space, fill the area the player is in with a random color
+    - [ ] If completed easily, figure out how to "mix" colors, i.e. if the user presses space twice, filling the already-filled area with a second color, figure out how to calculate a "mix" of the existing color and new color, and then fill the area with that mix.
+        - One paper I found: `http://nishitalab.org/user/UEI/publication/Sugita_IWAIT2015.pdf`
-- [ ] Define a `n x n` 2D array as the map for the game, with 1/0 (or true/false, "X"/"O") being impassable squares/passable squares
+- [x] Define a `n x n` 2D array as the map for the game, with 1/0 (or true/false, "X"/"O") being impassable squares/passable squares
-- [ ] Draw the `n x n` map with one color being impassable squares, and another being passable squares
+- [x] Draw the `n x n` map with one color being impassable squares, and another being passable squares
-- [ ] Create a player (as a circle, square, etc.) that starts in the middle of the board
+- [x] Create a player (as a circle, square, etc.) that starts in the middle of the board
-    - [ ] Player should move in the passable squares one square at a time depending on ULDR arrows / WASD keyboard input
+    - [x] Player should move in the passable squares one square at a time depending on ULDR arrows / WASD keyboard input
 - [x] Create a git branch in the project-quack repository titled using your name
 - [x] Do the following within your branch
     - [x] Have .html and .js files (.css if applicable) within the branch